MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 After they're onboarded, business partners might be able to access application and resources in environments that have broad sets of permissions.
 To mitigate unintended exposure, implement preventative and detective controls.
 Consistently apply proper permissions to all environment resources and applications.

-You can help mitigate risk, depending on the risk analysis outcome, with the following methods:
+There are many methods which can be used to help mitigate risk, depending on the risk analysis outcome:

 - To prevent malicious or accidental attempts of enumeration and similar reconnaissance techniques, [restrict guest access](../identity/users/users-restrict-guest-permissions.md) to properties and memberships of their own directory objects.
 - [Limit who can invite guests](/microsoft-365/solutions/limit-who-can-invite-guests) in the tenant.
 At a minimum, don't allow guests to invite other guests.